atuinsh/atuin/docs/sync.md

 ## Login

-If you want to login to a new machine, you will require your encryption key (`atuin key`).
+If you want to log in to a new machine, you will require your encryption key (`atuin key`).

 ```